 St Lawrence Whitchurch rebuilt 1715 with baroque interior by James Brydges, later Duke of Chandos, who lived in nearby 'Cannons' and employed G. F. Handel as composer-in-residence

-St Lawrence’s Church, Whitchurch Lane, Canons Park, London, United Kingdom where he was
+St Lawrence’s Church, Whitchurch Lane, Canons Park, London, United Kingdom where they was

 'Canons' gate pillars Entrance gate piers to 'Canons' from Old Turnpike Road Built in 1712 for James Brydges 1673-1744, 1st Duke of Chandos.
 House demolished 1740 and existing buildings constructed from salvaged materials.
 Piers refurbished 1998.

-Canons Drive, Edgware, London, United Kingdom where he lived
+Canons Drive, Edgware, London, United Kingdom where they lived